 ROA %: This figure is the percentage a company earns on its assets in a given year (Year 1, 2, etc.).

-The calculation is net income divided by average total assets.
+Return on Assets (ROA) is the calculation is net income divided by average total assets.
 The resulting figure is then multiplied by 100.
 ROA shows how much profit a company generates on its asset base.
 The better the company, the more profit it generates as a percentage of its assets.
 The company's net income is found in the annual income statement.
 The company's total assets are found in the annual balance sheet.
 For example, a major software company was earning more than 20% on its assets-an incredible level of profitability.
 For every $1 of assets, the company was able to produce more than $0.20 of profits.

 ROE %: This is the percentage a company earns on its total equity in a given year (Year 1, 2, etc.).
 The calculation is return on assets times financial leverage.

-Return on equity shows how much profit a company generates on the money shareholders have invested in the firm.
+Return on Equity (ROE) shows how much profit a company generates on the money shareholders have invested in the firm.
 The mission of any company is to earn a high return on equity.
 The company's net income is found in the annual income statement.
 The company's net worth is taken from the company's annual balance sheet.
 For example, a major pharmaceutical company earned an incredible 37% on its shareholders' equity.
 For every $1 shareholders had invested in the company, the company produced $0.37 worth of profit.

 ROIC: This figure is the percentage a company earns on its invested capital in a given year (Year 1, 2, etc.).

-The calculation is net operating profit after tax divided by average invested capital.
+Return on Invested Capital (ROIC) is the calculation is net operating profit after tax divided by average invested capital.
 The resulting figure is then multiplied by 100.
 Invested capital equals the sum of total stockholders’ equity, long-term debt and capital lease obligation, and short-term debt and capital lease obligation.
 ROIC shows how much profit a company generates on its capital base.
 The better the company, the more profit it generates as a percentage of its invested capital.
 The company’s net income is found in the income statement.
 The components of the company’s invested capital are found in the balance sheet.

 Back to top